OPENER-next/osm2vdv462/tools/commands.md

 - remove all containers, volumes etc. (basically reset docker compose) of the current docker compose project
   ```
-  docker compose down -v --rmi "local"
+  docker compose down --volumes --remove-orphans --rmi local
   ```
-  or `docker compose down -v --rmi "all"` to remove all images
+  or `docker compose down --volumes --remove-orphans --rmi all` to remove all images

 - convert .osm to .pbf using **osmium**
   ```